aeternity/state-channel-demo/TUTORIAL.md

 Here, the initiator has to deploy the contract on the channel.
 Then, responder will recieve a `OffChainNewContract` operation which will need to be co-signed to be confirmed by them.

-This code can reside inside the `game-channel.service.js` for the client, and the `contract.service.js`
+This code can reside inside the `game-channel.service.js` file for the client, and the `contract.service.js` file for the server.

 ```js
 const CONTRACT_CONFIGURATION = {